 The geological story of the Canyon begins with the deposition of a thick pile of sediments in an ancient sea that covered much of North America more than 70 million years ago.
-Over time, these sediments were transformed into limestone, sandstone, and other types of rock through processes such as heat and pressure.
-About 70 million years ago, a period of intense volcanic activity occurred in what is now northwestern Arizona.
+Over time, natural processes such as heat and pressure transformed these sediments into limestone, sandstone, and other rock types.
+Approximately 70 million years ago, intense volcanic activity took place in what is now northwestern Arizona.
 The Colorado Plateau has been slowly eroding ever since.
 The Grand Canyon itself began to take shape about 17 million years ago.

 The Canyon itself is an example of a desert ecosystem.
 The hot, dry climate and lack of water make it inhospitable for most plants and animals.
 However, some species have adapted to the harsh conditions and can be found in the Canyon.
 These include western banded geckos, snakes like rattlesnakes, rodents like antelope squirrels and pocket mice, and cacti.

 The Colorado River that runs through the Grand Canyon is an essential water source for the area’s plants and animals.
-Riparian ecosystems are found along the riverbanks, and these ecosystems are characterized by having more moisture than the surrounding desert areas.
+Riparian ecosystems occur along the riverbanks and possess more moisture than the surrounding desert areas.
 Plants such as willows, cottonwoods, and sycamores grow in riparian areas, providing animal food and shelter.
 Animals that live in riparian ecosystems include beavers, fish, frogs, and birds.